 Though it is a construction of a Buddhist temple, it is also in a garden style.
 The distribution is compact, and the design is delicate.
 The temple is even interspersed by kiosks and parterres.

 There are five courtyards in the temple: the eastern courtyard, the western courtyard, the southern courtyard, the northern courtyard, and the middle courtyard.
-The distribution of the temple is in the shape of a cassock.
+Its distribution is in the shape of a cassock.
 Initially, the temple was not completed, but was extended in the next several decades to reach the present scale.

 The eastern courtyard is the entrance of the temple, in which a large apricot coloured door opens towards the east, indicating the importance of forming kind relationships and saving all human beings from sufferings.
 On the lintel of the door, a tablet is hanging with the name of the temple written on it.